 The first, direct contact with any part of the plant.
 Poison ivy plants and poison oak plants can be hard to identify as they can grow in several forms.
 These noxious plants grow as bushes, ground cover, and creeping vines.
-Often times, a person comes into contact with them, and doesn't even know it.
+Oftentimes, a person comes into contact with them and doesn't even know it.

-The second way to come into contact with urushiol is through secondary contamination, or indirect contact.
+The second way to come into contact with urushiol is through secondary contamination or indirect contact.
 Urushiol can last on inanimate objects for a period of months, even years, as it does not evaporate.
 The next time you come into contact with one of these items, you could develop a rash.

 Often, after coming into contact with urushiol oil, new spots will appear a day or two (or, more) later.
 This leads many to believe that the rash is "spreading."
 But, this may be due to absorption.
 Because some areas of the body have thicker skin than others, rashes in areas with thicker skin may not appear right away.
-Urushiol can be absorbed at a slower rate than areas of the body where the skin is thinner.
+Urushiol can be absorbed in a slower rate than areas of the body where the skin is thinner.